-Treat Your Interior Door Like an Exterior Door
+Treat Your Interior Garage Door Like an Exterior Door

 We already mentioned that you should include your interior garage door in your larger electronic security system.
 But you shouldn’t stop there.
-You want to take the same care in securing this door as you would your front door.
+When you’re making sure your garage is secure, you want to take the same care with this door as you would your front door.

 To start, make sure this door is a heavy exterior door.
 Not only will this improve insulation, but these doors are also much harder to kick in or break down.

 You then want to make sure these doors have the same type of heavy-duty deadbolt mechanism you have installed on your front door.
 And while it’s a mild inconvenience when you’re entering your home from your car, be sure to lock that door with the same consistency as you do your front door.

 Finally, make sure the interior door has a wide-angle peep hole.
 If someone does breach your garage door, but your interior door is well-secured, you may find yourself with the opportunity to investigate the commotion in your garage.
 You want to have a view of what’s happening without risking contact with a scared burglar.
 That way, you can be sure you’re the victim of a garage break-in and not a wild-animal intruder before you call 911!

 While early remote-controlled lift mechanisms were convenient, they had significant security flaws.
 Remotes could be easily hacked, allowing burglars with a universal remote to open a garage door without ever touching it.